Aubry Set of Eikonal Hamilton-Jacobi Equations on Networks: Introduction

 We consider a connected network $\Gamma$ embedded in $\Rds^N$ with a finite number of \emph{arcs} $\gamma$, namely regular curves parametrized in $[0,1]$, linking points of $\Rds^N$ called \emph{vertices}.
 A Hamiltonian on $\Gamma$ is a collection of Hamiltonians $H_\gamma:[0,1]\times\Rds\to\Rds$ indexed by the arcs, with the crucial feature that Hamiltonians associated to arcs possessing different support are totally unrelated.
 We are interested in the corresponding family of equations

 where $a$ is a constant independent of $\gamma$.
 A solution to such problem on $\Gamma$ is a continuous function $u:\Gamma\to\Rds$ satisfying a suitable condition on the vertices and such that $u\circ\gamma$ is a solution, in the viscosity sense, to~\cref{eq:protoeik} for each arc $\gamma$.
+More specifically, a solution must satisfy at each vertex a state-constraint type boundary condition, see \cref{defsol}\ref{stateconst}.
+Such condition has also been considered for other stationary equations on networks (\cite{LionsSouganidis16,PozzaSiconolfi21}) and even time-dependent problems (\cite{Siconolfi22,ImbertMonneau17}), which are more involved and require additional conditions, like \emph{flux limiters}---namely upper bounds of the time derivative of subsolutions at vertices.

 We show that there is a unique value of the parameter $a$ in~\cref{eq:protoeik}, called \emph{critical value}, such that the eikonal problem admits solutions on the whole network.
 The critical value is in addition deeply related to the Aubry--Mather theory and the homogenization problem on networks, see~\cite{PozzaSiconolfiSorrentino24,SiconolfiSorrentino23}.

 Note that if, for every arc $\gamma$, $a$ is greater than